Biden to ask Congress for more Ukraine aid after earlier U.S. funding runs dry - NewsBreak

 The Biden administration’s plan to end that Title 42 designation in late May has infuriated Republicans and left many centrist Democrats calling for the White House to keep the designation in place until it has a more comprehensive plan for addressing the expected surge of migrants.

-Biden has so far rejected those calls, frustrating many Democrats who face tough reelection campaigns this November and stalling the billions needed for ongoing COVID-19 care.

-The post Biden to ask Congress for more Ukraine aid after earlier U.S. funding runs dry appeared first on Nebraska Examiner .
+The post Biden to ask Congress for more Ukraine aid after earlier U.S. funding runs dry appeared first on New Jersey Monitor .

 Comments / 0